Abu Karib: Muslim-era sources

 While Abu Karib As'ad is not mentioned in Muslim sources, exegesis scholar Ibn Kathir provides Islamic traditions regarding Abu Karib Asad.
 He is described as being the mysterious Tubba' who is mentioned in the Surah Ad-Dukhan of the Qur'an.

 Ibn Kathir mentions that the Tubba' Abu Karib was formerly a polytheist king of Saba' and Himyar who intended to attack Medina, but was told off by two Jewish rabbis who warned him that Medina would be the final place of migration for an upcoming Prophet.
 The Tubba' went to Makkah and almost proceeded to destroy the Kaaba, but he was warned against doing so as well.
 He then felt an interest in Judaism and converted to the religion of Moses, which was described as the religion that which the rightly guided followed before the coming of Jesus.
 He brought the Rabbis back with him to Yemen, where they converted the population to Judaism, but after the death of the Tubba' the people went astray and so God sent down his wrath on them.

+Mustafa Khattab in his translation of the Quran attributes Abu Karib as being Dhu al-Qarnayn.